QuickDigi/DeepAIM/README.md

 ## 👑 Creator

-Developed by **Mohamed**, a young Egyptian prodigy crafting one of the first fully self-built AI systems in the region — at just 14 years old.
+Developed by **Mohamed Mostafa Brawh**, a young Egyptian prodigy crafting one of the first fully self-built AI systems in the region — at just 14 years old.

 ---